 - Officers Training (annual) – trains Officers and explains their legal responsibilities

-- Treasurer’s Roundtable (quarterly) – connects Treasurers to share financial best practices
+- Treasurer’s Roundtable (biannual) – connects Treasurers to share financial best practices

 - Staffers (quarterly) – creates peer network and increases staffing skills by sharing best practices